Flying--Dutchman/RiderXamarinAndroid/README.md

 # Rider Xamarin.Android
 This is a step-by-step guide on how to install Xamarin.Android on any Linux distro, using [DistroBox](https://github.com/89luca89/distrobox).
+Note: The 'rider' package has been removed in Chaotic-AUR, therefore we will be installing the 'JetBrains Toolbox' for easier update management.
+Be sure to quit any local installation of JetBrains Toolbox before following this guide.

 # QuickStart